Thurinum/simple-media-encoder/README.md

 # Simple Media Encoder
-Re-encode and compress your media files quickly and efficiently with this convenient tool.
+Compress and convert your media files in a breeze with this convenient tool!
+Perfect for sending to Discord or Messenger, or reducing the size of music to listen on the go.
 Uses FFmpeg and Qt Widgets under GPL v3.

 <div>
   <img height=400 src=https://github.com/user-attachments/assets/f5400a8e-f3cd-4516-baa7-a4a289e37528 /> <img height=400 src=https://github.com/user-attachments/assets/a05aefc7-1132-4c93-a08d-a3c338066ca6 />
 </div>
 <br/>

 The default interface allows anyone to quickly re-encode media files.
 The so-called "expert" interface gives advanced users a bit more control over the exported result.

-## News
-An update that will bring this app to release status is planned this February!
-Expected features are:
-- Enhanced compatibility, reducing the amount of edge-cases with incompatible files
-- Smart selection of optimal encoding parameters for the most popular codecs
-- Widened range of codecs displayed to all those available on the system
-- Better bitrate calculation when compressing to reach a target size
-- Numerous bug fixes and major code quality improvements!

 ## Compatibility
-- Windows 10, Windows 11, and Linux.
+- Tested on Windows 11, Windows 10, and Linux.
 Earlier versions of Windows are not supported.
-- Should work on Mac too.
+- Should work on Mac as well.
 Let me know if you encounter issues!
-- **Tested on** Windows 11 and Arch Linux.
+More testing is underway.

 ## Features
 With this tool, one may:

 - Re-encode **any file type** supported by FFmpeg;
 - Choose whether to export **video, audio, or both**;
 - Quickly select a **quality preset**, or manually tune **your settings**;
 - Choose **audio bitrate**;
-- **Re-scale video** with automatic aspect ratio adjustment;
-- Manually adjust **aspect ratio**;
+- **Re-scale video** with automatic aspect ratio adjustment, or manually adjust the **aspect ratio**;
-- Specify a **target file size** for easy compression of large files;
 - Change the **video and audio speed** or manually set a video framerate;
 - Specify **custom FFmpeg arguments** for advanced use.